protokol/kredential-manager/user-manual-ew.md

 ## Introduction to Verifiable Credentials

 Verifiable Credentials (VCs) are digital attestations issued by a trusted authority, which can be verified cryptographically.
 They are used to prove claims about a subject (e.g., a person or an organization) and are part of the European Blockchain Services Infrastructure (EBSI).
-In order to be able to issue VCs the issuer needs access to an Enterprise Wallet
+In order to be able to issue VCs the issuer needs access to an Enterprise Wallet.

+For a more detailed explanation on verifiable credential issuance please refer to EBSI [documentation](https://hub.ebsi.eu/conformance/learn/verifiable-credential-issuance#user-authentication)

 ### Credential Issuance Process